aimms/function-reference/elementary-computational-operations/set-related-functions/setelementadd.rst

 SetElementAdd
 =============

-With the procedure :aimms:procedure:`SetElementAdd` you can add new elements to a set.
+With the procedure :aimms:procedure:`SetElementAdd` you can add new elements to a one-dimensional set.
 When you apply :aimms:procedure:`SetElementAdd` to a root set, the element will be added to that root set.
 When you apply it to a subset, the element will be added to the subset as well as to all its supersets, up to and including its associated root set.

 .. code-block:: aimms